 The Club liaison acts as a liaison between the GCA and Federated Garden Clubs and other outside organizations where deemed appropriate to ensure a timely dissemination of general information from these organizations to GGC members.

-GGC Committee Chairs: In addition to the above efforts, Liaison has alerted Committee Chairs to information discovered re: Flower Shows, Garden Tours, Horticulture, Photography, etc. that may be of interest and support to them.
+GGC Committee Chairs: In addition to the above efforts, Liaison alerted various Committee Chairs to information discovered re: Horticulture, Flower Shows, Gardens, Photography, etc. that may be of interest and support to them.